10 Sep Using the Right Question at the Right Time is a Powerful Way to Shift

-It’s a great question, and caused me to take some courses, create some writing rituals and make the time for research and writing.
+The question pushed me to take some courses, create some writing rituals, and make the time for research and writing.

 “Have you ever let go of something that simultaneously protects and strangles you; something that both defines you, but also suffocates your evolution?
 Just like a snake shedding its skin, you have to lose something critical to grow, leaving you vulnerable and exposed in the process.” (found in Whitney Johnson’s Disrupt Yourself)

-How true!
-I was running the conference so long it defined me, but kept me so busy it did not allow me the time to write.
-Instead of speaking and writing books in my chosen field of organizational health, most of my time was spent organizing a conference.
-A great event, but it was time to move on.
-To answer the question in my journal I had to lose something critical to grow.
+It was a great event, but it was time to move on.
+To answer the question in my journal, I had to lose something critical to grow.
 In this transition, as Jackson says, you feel vulnerable and exposed.
-That’s disruption; a necessary part of growth.
+That’s disruption, a necessary part of growth.